AccelerationConsortium/ivoryOS/README.md

 ![logo](ivoryos.png)
-# ivoryOS: interoperable Web UI for SDLs
+# ivoryOS: interoperable Web UI for self-driving laboratories (SDLs)
-ivoryOS is an open-source Python package enabling SDL interoperability.
-Add a web UI to SDLs anytime.
+ivoryOS is a "plug and play" web UI extension for flexible SDLs, enabling interoperability between SDLs.
 ## Description
 Granting SDLs flexibility and modularity makes it almost impossible to design a UI, yet it's a necessity for allowing more people to interact with it (democratisation).
 This web UI aims to ease up the control of any Python-based SDLs by displaying functions and parameters for initialized modules dynamically.
 The modules can be hardware API, high-level functions, or experiment workflow.
-With the least modification of the current workflow, user can design, save and run their experiment and monitor the process.
+With the least modification of the current workflow, user can design, manage and execute their experimental designs and monitor the execution process.
 ## AI assistant
 To streamline the experimental design on SDLs, we also integrate Large Language Models (LLMs) to interpret the inspected functions and generate code according to task descriptions.